Winter Weather & Your Roof: What you need to know (And what you can do about it)

 Fascia or soffit damage

-After any major winter storm, a roof inspection can catch problems early - before the spring rains make them worse!
+After any major winter storm, a roof inspection can catch problems early—before the spring rains make them worse!
 Learn more about the benefits of Roof Inspections & regular Roof Maintenance here:

 Clogged or Frozen Gutters Cause Winter Roof Leaks

 Leaves and debris trapped in gutters can freeze, blocking water flow.
-When water backs up, it can work its way under shingles or behind fascia boards - This is one of the most common winter roofing issues we see in tree-heavy neighborhoods around Evans and Martinez.
+When water backs up, it can work its way under shingles or behind fascia boards.
+This is one of the most common winter roofing issues we see in tree-heavy neighborhoods around Evans and Martinez.

 Preventative steps:

-Clean gutters thoroughly before cold weather hits
+Clean gutters thoroughly before cold weather hits.

-Make sure downspouts drain away from the home
+Ensure downspouts drain away from the home.

-Repair loose or sagging gutter sections
+Repair loose or sagging gutter sections.

-Consider gutter guards or covers if you've got lots of trees nearby
+Consider gutter guards or covers if you've got lots of trees nearby.

 If you're in the market for the protection of gutter covers, read more about our exclusive, patented Gutter Helmet® brand here: